digi-embedded/android-sample-cputemperature/README.md

 Make sure the hardware is set up correctly:

-1. The device is powered on.
+1. The development board is powered on.
-2. The device is connected directly to the PC by the micro USB cable.
+2. The board is connected directly to the PC by the micro USB cable.

 Demo run
 --------